MKeiNll/user-management-app-example/README.md

 + Authentication
   + A JSON Web Token which is set on a successful login and is required on every request to route `/users`.
   + All stored passwords are being encrypted with bcrypt.
+  + Each new user should validate its email via confirmation link.
 + Emails
   + Postmark API to send emails.
   + Email content is templated with mustache.js.
 Each template is a file.